brlouk/app-starter/app-starter/README.md

 App Starter : Documentation
 ==============================

-the App Starter is an implementation of a set of guidelines, it should be considered as a full-stack core project to build a Modern Responive Web Application in the context of BNP Paribas Leasing.
+the App Starter is an implementation of a set of guidelines, it should be considered as a full-stack core project to build a Modern Responive Web Application / Single Page Application.

 Modules
 ================